Julian-Sam/SML-with-Assertions/README.md

 filepath>> val it = true : bool

-The baseline for the implementation of our parser involves adding SML GRAMMAR to support the use of assertions.
+### Representing Assertions in SML ###

 To represent assertions in your .sml file, adhere to the following template:

     (*!
     	REQUIRES: (boolean exp #1) andalso (boolean exp #2) andalso ...